lonelycode/tyk-io-site-content/v1.8/api-management/api-definitions.md

             "strip_listen_path": true
         }
     }

 For full details on how the varying fields in this configuration file work please see the [detailed breakdown](/api-management/api-definition-detail/) section of this guide.

 ## Hot-configuration reload

-It is possible to change an API configuration and reload that configuration into Tyk without having to stop the service. this is accomplished through hitting an enpoint in the
+It is possible to change an API configuration and reload that configuration into Tyk without having to stop the service. this is accomplished through hitting an endpoint in the
 Tyk REST API:

     martin@vyr ~/tyk/> curl -H "X-Tyk-Authorization: your-secret-key-here" http:///tyk-instance.com:port/tyk/reload

 If you can see the output screen of your Tyk instance you will see that it has reloaded the Definitions, changes take effect immediately.

-It is possible to restart the Tyk instance with near-zero downtime by sending the process a SIGUSR2 signal though the above method is preferred for updating or addding new API defintitions to a running setup.
+It is possible to restart the Tyk instance with near-zero downtime by sending the process a SIGUSR2 signal though the above method is preferred for updating or adding new API definitions to a running setup.

-If you are running tyk in a load balanced way (e.g. round-robin via NGinX) then you will need to send this request to each process.
+If you are running Tyk in a load balanced way (e.g. round-robin via NGinX) then you will need to send this request to each process.